-• Long-lived assets - We recognize an impairment charge associated with our long-lived assets, including property and equipment, whenever we determine that recovery of such long-lived asset is not probable.
+· Long-lived assets - We recognize an impairment charge associated with our long-lived assets, including property and equipment, whenever we determine that recovery of such long-lived asset is not probable.
 Such determination is made in accordance with the applicable GAAP requirements of Accounting Standard Codification, or ASC, Topic 360-10-35 Property, Plant and Equipment and is based upon, among other things, estimates of the amount of future net cash flows to be generated by the long-lived asset and estimates of the current fair value of the asset.
 Significant judgment is required in estimating such cash flows.
 Adverse changes in such estimates of future net cash flows or estimates of fair value could result in an inability to recover the carrying value of the long-lived asset, thereby possibly requiring an impairment charge to be recognized in the future.
 We do not assess our property and equipment for impairment unless certain impairment indicators specified in ASC Topic 360-10-35 are present.
-We did not evaluate any long-lived assets for impairment during 2014 because no such impairment indicators were present.
+We did not evaluate any long-lived assets for impairment during 2015 because no such impairment indicators were present.

 - Benefit plans We maintain various defined benefit pension plans and postretirement benefits other than pensions, or OPEB, plans.
 The amounts recognized as defined benefit pension and OPEB expenses and the reported amounts of pension asset and accrued pension and OPEB costs are actuarially determined based on several assumptions, including discount rates, expected rates of return on plan assets, expected health care trend rates and expected mortality.
 Variances from these actuarially assumed rates will result in increases or decreases, as applicable, in the recognized pension and OPEB obligations, pension and OPEB expenses and funding requirements.
-These assumptions are more fully described below under "Defined Benefit Pension Plans" and "OPEB Plans." - Income taxes We recognize deferred taxes for future tax effects of temporary differences between financial and income tax reporting.
+These assumptions are more fully described below under "Defined Benefit Pension Plans" and "OPEB Plans." - · Income taxes We recognize deferred taxes for future tax effects of temporary differences between financial and income tax reporting.
+Deferred income tax assets and liabilities for each tax-paying jurisdiction in which we operate are netted and presented as either a noncurrent deferred income tax asset or liability, as applicable.
 We record a valuation allowance to reduce our deferred income tax assets to the amount that is believed to be realized under the more-likely-than-not recognition criteria.
 While we have considered future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for a valuation allowance, it is possible that we may change our estimate of the amount of the deferred income tax assets that would more-likely-than-not be realized in the future, resulting in an adjustment to the deferred income tax asset valuation allowance that would either increase or decrease, as applicable, reported net income in the period such change in estimate was made.

-For example, at December 31, 2014 we have substantial net operating loss carryforwards in Germany (the equivalent of \$738 million for German corporate purposes and \$94 million for German trade tax purposes) and Belgium (the equivalent of \$87 million for Belgian corporate tax purposes).
-At December 31, 2014, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
-However, prior to the complete utilization of such carryforwards, if we were to generate losses in our German or Belgian operations for an extended period of time, or if applicable law were to change such that the carryforward period was no longer indefinite, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the then-rem
+For example, at December 31, 2015 we have substantial net operating loss (NOL) carryforwards in Germany (the equivalent of \$683 million for German corporate purposes and \$96 million for German trade tax purposes) and in Belgium (the equivalent of \$86 million for Belgian corporate tax purposes), all of which have an indefinite carryforward period.
+As a result, we have net deferred income tax assets with respect to these two jurisdictions, primarily related to these NOL carryforwards.
+The German corporate tax is similar to the U.S. federal income tax, and the German trade tax is similar to the U.S. state income tax.